DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 - Maximum number of subjects offered: 28
 - Minimum number of subjects offered: 1

-Some courses are made up of multiple subjects, for example:
+Some courses are made up of two subjects, for example:

 - biology and physical education
 - business studies and economics
 - English and drama
 - maths and physics

+In these examples, the two subjects are combined into one course title, for example ‘business studies with economics’.

-Some courses are made up of multiple subjects and are also labelled differently, for example:
+Some courses are made up of multiple subjects and are also titled differently, for example:

+- biology and chemistry together may be titled ‘Combined science’
-- biology, chemistry and physics together is commonly labelled ‘combined science’
+- French and German together is titled ‘modern languages (French and German)’
-- French, German and Spanish together is commonly labelled ‘modern languages’
+- French, German and Spanish together is titled more simply as ‘modern languages’

+Course titles can be changed by an administrator.
+Changes are often made to make title clearer, for example adding the age group to the title.

-Renaming subjects can be problematic.
-For example, ‘primary’ (code 00) is often renamed to ‘primary (5-11)’ or ‘primary (7-11)’.
+Changing the course title can cause problems.
+For example, the ‘primary’ subject (code 00) is often renamed to ‘primary (5-11)’ or ‘primary (7-11)’.
 There are also instances where ‘primary’ is renamed to a subject that already exists, such as ‘primary with mathematics’ (which is also code 03).

 ## What we changed and why